Announcements

 FELLOWSHIP BREAKFAST

-FELLOWSHIP BREAKFAST: There are plenty of Sundays in the months ahead awaiting folks to offer to serve as breakfast hosts, starting with Sunday, June 11.
-If you want to serve as a breakfast host for any given Sunday, simply use the signup sheet at the back of the church, or contact Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007).
+FELLOWSHIP BREAKFAST: There are plenty of Sundays awaiting folks to serve as breakfast hosts.
+If you want to serve as a breakfast host for any Sunday, please use the signup sheet at the back of the church, or contact Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007).
 Please consider taking a turn in promoting fellowship within our parish through this weekly breakfast.
 The breakfast can be as simple or elaborate as you wish to provide.

 PARISH PICNIC